JakBul/Book_Manager/README.md

 The business goals for this website are:

-1. To boost our Book Manager brand awareness and interact with its users
+1. To boost the Book Manager brand awareness and interact with its users
 2. To achieve higher reachability and get more leads
 3. To build database of users
 4. To increase sales from new and returning customers

 The user goals of this website are:

-1. As a first-time visitor, ...
+1. As a first-time visitor, I want to be able to register on the page, sign-in and add a book to the book manager
-2. As a recurring or first-time visitor, ..
+2. As a recurring or first-time visitor, I want to be able to find the books in the book manager and search through them, find the information about them and possibly buy them
-3. As an admin, ...
+3. As a recurring visitor, I want to be able to access the book I uploaded on the website and be able to delete or edit it
+4. As an administrator, I should be able to manage categories of the books
+5. As an administrator, I should be able to have access to the database

 ## UX